openvinotoolkit/openvino/docs/OV_Runtime_UG/ShapeInference.md

 ![batch_relaxed](./img/batch_relaxation.png)

 * transform model during Model Optimizer conversion on the back phase.
 For more information, see the [Model Optimizer extension](../MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md).
 * transform OpenVINO Model during the runtime.
-See the [OpenVINO Runtime Transformations article](../Extensibility_UG/ov_transformations.md)
+For more information, see the [OpenVINO Runtime Transformations](../Extensibility_UG/ov_transformations.md).
 * modify the original model with the help of original framework

 ### Extensibility